krycnylmz/RealTimeColorPickerApp/README.md

  ## After you downloaded the backend, open it and run
  `npm start`
- ## After you started the backend, open frontent and run
+ ## After you started the backend, open frontend and run it
  `npm start`

 ### Well done!